MicrosoftLearning/MS-4014-Build-a-foundation-to-extend-Microsoft-365-Copilot/Instructions/Labs/LAB_01_configure-connections-in-admin-center.md

 This path is the directory where the files are stored.

 1. Select the GCA we created in the previous steps (ContosoFiles) in the **Graph connector agent** field if it isn't the default option.
-1. Select  **Windows** as the Authentication type, then enter the Administrative **Username** and **Password** for Windows authentication.
+1. Select  **Windows** as the Authentication type, then enter the LON-CLI **Username** and **Password** for Windows authentication.
 1. Select the check box to authorize Microsoft to create an index of third-party data in your tenant.
 1. Select **Create**.
 A success screen appears, and your connection begins to sync.
 You can enter the specific type of content, the departments in your organization who may benefit from its use, or examples of workflows in the **Connector description** box.
 For example:

     **This connector contains information contained in the on-premises file share server.
 It includes customer profiles and customer questions that may benefit the support desk in answering customer queries.**
 1. Select **Done**.
-Your Connection now appears on the **Search & intelligence** tab of the Microsoft 365 admin center, and can be referenced in your search results or as you build a Microsoft 365 Copilot agent.
+Your connection now appears on the **Search & intelligence** tab of the Microsoft 365 admin center, and can be referenced in your search results or as you build a Microsoft 365 Copilot agent.